On Computational Complexity of Unitary and State Design Properties: Introduction

-A Haar random unitary is, however, expensive because most unitaries require exponentially many quantum gates to implement~\cite{NC2010}.
-This fact necessitates approximations of a Haar random unitary.
-Amongst several formulations~\cite{10.1007/978-3-319-96878-0_5,MPSY2024}, a \emph{unitary $t$-design} is a common one defined as a random unitary that has the same $t$-th moment as a Haar random one.
-A \emph{state $t$-design} is also used, which is a random state vector that has the same $t$-th moment as a \emph{Haar random state}, i.e., a state vector obtained by applying a Haar random unitary to a fixed state vector.
+A Haar random unitary is, however, computationally expensive as most unitaries require exponentially many quantum gates to implement~\cite{NC2010}.
+This fact necessitates approximations of a Haar random unitary~\cite{10.1007/978-3-319-96878-0_5,MPSY2024}, among which a \emph{unitary $t$-design} is a commonly used formulation.
+A unitary $t$-design is a random unitary that has the same $t$-th moment as a Haar random one.
+Similarly, a \emph{state $t$-design} is defined as a random state vector that has the same $t$-th moment as a \emph{Haar random state}, i.e., a state vector obtained by applying a Haar random unitary to a fixed state vector.
 In many applications, unitary and state $t$-designs can be used instead of Haar random ones.